BradleyMatera/Star-Wars-Themed-React-App/README.md

 3. Start the development server using `npm start`.
 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Development and Production

+### Running the Development Server

+To run the development server, use the following command:

+npm start

+This will start the development server and open [http://localhost:3000](http://localhost:3000) in your default web browser.
+The development server automatically reloads the page whenever you make changes to the source files.

+### Building for Production

+To create a production build of the project, use the following command:

+npm run build

+This will generate an optimized and minified build of the project in the `build` directory.
+The production build is ready to be deployed to a web server.

+### Serving the Production Build

+To serve the production build locally, you can use the `serve` package.
+First, install `serve` globally if you haven't already:

+npm install -g serve

+Then, use the following command to serve the production build:

+serve -s build

+This will serve the production build at [http://localhost:5000](http://localhost:5000).

 ## Contact

 For any queries or issues, contact: